Most of my clients take absolutely no notice when I tell them to wear sunscreen all year round.

 - Can CBD oil de-stress your skin?

-Many companies shy away from this expensive ingredient however, relying more on titanium dioxide, which only protects against short wave UVA rays.
-It also contains high levels of antioxidants to protect against pollution.
+However, many companies shy away from this expensive ingredient, relying more on titanium dioxide, which only protects against short wave UVA rays.

 I have been nagging one of my clients to protect her English rose complexion for ages.
-She has the trickiest skin, yet ironically is my most low maintenance client.
+(Ironically, she has the trickiest skin yet is my most low maintenance client).
 I knew that Heliocare would be perfect for her skin.

 Heliocare sunscreens and me

-I use it every morning, layering it over my Heliocare XF gel spf 50 which is a chemical sunscreen.
-Unfortunately the white cast shows up even on my pale skin – if only they would add a tint.
+I use it every morning, layering over my chemical sunscreen Heliocare XF gel SPF 50.
+Unfortunately, the white cast shows up even on my pale skin – if only they would add a tint.